andrew/ultimate-awesome/README.md

 - [awesome-scs](https://github.com/saeidshirazi/awesome-scs) - A curated list of Awesome Smart Contracts Security References.
 - [awesome-synapse](https://github.com/Sage-Bionetworks/awesome-synapse) - List of repositories here that utilizes the Synapse clients.
 - [software-list](https://github.com/senkawolf/software-list) - A collection of my favorite software across different platforms, including macOS, Windows, web browser extensions, and development tools.
+- [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
+Some of the linked repositories are private, so please contact me if there is interest in this data.
 - [top-pharma-fr](https://github.com/servierhub/top-pharma-fr) - Top open source software from French pharmaceutical companies.
 - [awesome-patent](https://github.com/shao-shuai/awesome-patent) - A list of awesome patent stuff.
 - [awesome-fabric](https://github.com/shedaniel/awesome-fabric) - A curated list of awesome utilities, tools and mods for Fabric, the Minecraft modding framework.